Sneezy123/Sneezy123/README.md

 │
 #
 │
-◇ `Soon, I am studying Computer Science at RWTH in Aachen, Germany`
+◇ `Soon, I am studying Computer Science at RWTH Aachen University in Aachen, Germany`
 │
 ### Languages and Tools I use/ used